Vigna mungo: Description

 It is an erect, suberect or trailing, densely hairy, annual bush.
 The tap root produces a branched root system with smooth, rounded nodules.
 The pods are narrow, cylindrical and up to 6 cm long.
 The plant grows 30–100 cm tall with large hairy leaves and 4–6 cm seed pods.

 Taxonomy

-While the urad dal was, along with the mung bean, originally placed in Phaseolus, it has since been transferred to Vigna.
+While the black gram was, along with the green gram, originally placed in Phaseolus, it has since been transferred to Vigna.